 The Chipman Hill/Union Street properties are just a parking lot away from the Canada Games Aquatic Centre, where you can gain easy access to the indoor pedway system that links much of the Uptown, including the Saint John City Market, the shops of Brunswick Square and Market Square, the Saint John Free Public Library, the New Brunswick Museum, and even Harbour Station!
 Neighbours include the Saint John City Police, the Saint John Law Courts, the Saint John Arts Centre, and Vito’s Restaurant.
 The buildings are just one block down Union Street from Loyalist House.

-For information on parking at 1 Chipman Hill, please click here.
+For information on parking at 1 Chipman Hill, please ask our friendly Innkeepers.

 For a map showing the location of each of our nine properties, please click here.

 1 Chipman Hill has a Walk Score of 97.

 As with all Chipman Hill Suites properties, this building is 100% smoke free.
 Smoking of any substance, recreational or medicinal, is prohibited within in its walls, or outside within 9 metres of any entrance.